We will continue walking towards Bowling Green

 9/11 Memorial and the new WTC

 , this is the latest work by the famous, yet disputed, architect Calatrava ...
 An ideal tour for some mix of history, modern architecture and incredible views!

-FREE BONUS: The Brooklyn Promenade and DUMBO
+FREE BONUS: The Brooklyn Promenade & DUMBO

 If time allows it, we will hop on the Subway to reach the Historic Neighborhood of Brooklyn Heights famous for its well-appointed tree-lined streets, the gourmet coffee shops, the restaurants, and the overall small-town vibe.
 The streets are adorned with stately Townhouses, Mansions and beautiful backyards.
 Once we arrive in Brookyn (just a 5-minute ride with the Subway) will have a chance to explore the first area to be declared Historic District in the Big Apple.
-We will walk along the beautiful Brooklyn Promenade while enjoying gorgeous views over the Skyline, and we will reach the iconic neighborhood of Dumbo (The Brooklyn Bridge) where this tour will conclude.
+We will walk along the beautiful Brooklyn Promenade while enjoying gorgeous views over the Skyline, and we will reach the iconic neighborhood of Dumbo (right by the Brooklyn Bridge) where this tour will conclude.

 Video: The Financial District, WTC, and Battery Park Tour